jimmystridh/namnsdagsbot-slack/README.md

 #How to start
 * Clone the repo
-* copy .env.sample and namnsdagar.sample.json to .env and namnsdagar.json and edit
+* copy .env.sample and nameToUsersMap.sample.json to .env and nameToUsersMap.json and edit
-* docker build . -t namnsdagar-slack
+* docker build . -t name-days-slack
-* docker run --restart=always -d namnsdagar-slack
+* docker run --restart=always -d name-days-slack